aakarsh/aakarsh.github.io/_posts/2015-07-23-linux-sync.markdown

 ---
 layout: post
-title: Some notes on synchronization in the Linux Kernel
+title: Notes on synchronization in the Linux Kernel
 category:  linux
 published: true
 ---